Madrid, Spain, Oct 7, 2021 / 06:40 am

-.- A pregnant woman who found her faith in a Spanish prison, refused to give up the name of her Christian catechist to her persecutors, and died for lack of medical care was beatified on Saturday.
+Emilia Fernandez, a pregnant woman who found her faith in a Spanish prison during the Civil War (1936-1939), refused to give up the name of her catechist to her persecutors, and became a modern promoter of the Rosary.

 Emilia became the first Romani – or Gypsy – woman to be beatified by the Catholic Church.

-“Emilia's life up to 24 years of age was normal for an Andalusian Gypsy woman at the beginning of the century,” Ibarra said.
-“She devoted herself to her family, her work as a basket maker.
-She was a hard working woman, a Gypsy and honest.”
+“Emilia's life until she turned 24 was normal for an Andalusian Gypsy woman,” Ibarra said.
+“She devoted herself to her family and to her work as a basket maker.
+She was and honest, hard working Gypsy woman.”